Sue: So is that it, then? That’s the regeneration?

 Sue: Why doesn’t the Doctor steal that nice MG Midget over there?
-It would be a lot less conspicuous.
-Maybe he just wants to be like Steed in The Avengers or maybe he’s a fan of The Prisoner.
-I mean, he is copying both of them.
+It’s less conspicuous.
+Or maybe he’s trying to be like Steed in The Avengers.
+Or maybe he’s a fan of The Prisoner.
+He’s basically copying both of them.

-When an Auton causes a UNIT Land Rover to crash, Sue is horrified by the sight of its blood-splattered windscreen.
+An Auton causes a UNIT Land Rover to crash into a tree, and Sue is horrified when the camera peers through its blood-splattered windscreen.

-Sue: That was too gruesome for the kids, although it probably didn’t look that bad in black and white, so only the rich kids with their colour tellies would have been traumatised.
-And the rich kids deserved to be traumatised, so that’s OK.
+Sue: That was too gruesome for kids, although it probably didn’t look that bad in black and white, so only rich kids with colour televisions would have been traumatised by it.
+So that’s okay.

-The Doctor arrives at UNIT’s lab in the stolen vintage car, and he informs Liz and the Brigadier that the meteorites aren’t really meteorites at all.
+The Doctor realises that the meteorites aren’t meteorites at all.

-Sue: The Autons are lousy shots but at least they can run.
-Is this the first time we’ve seen a monster that doesn’t just shamble around aimlessly?
+Sue: The Autons are lousy shots, but at least they can run.
+Is this the first time we’ve seen a monster in Doctor Who that doesn’t shamble about aimlessly?
 I’m impressed.

-Sue: He’s a little over-the-top; he’s sweating so much, he looks like he’s just been swimming!
+Sue: He’s sweating so much, he looks like he’s been swimming.

-Back at UNIT HQ, the Doctor persuades Liz to get the TARDIS key from the Brigadier.
+The Doctor asks Liz to retrieve the TARDIS key from the Brigadier.

-Sue: The Doctor is a smooth operator.
-He has a very calming voice and Pertwee seems to be taking it very seriously.
-I like him.
-He’s definitely not what I was expecting.
+Sue: The Doctor is a smooth operator; he has a calming voice, and Pertwee is taking the part very seriously.
+I think I like him.
+He definitely isn’t what I was expecting.

 Sue: If this was an episode of 24, they would have shot that poacher in the kneecaps by now.

-Liz gives the Doctor the key to his TARDIS and he’s off like a shot.
+As soon as the Doctor recovers the key to his TARDIS, he’s off like a shot.

-Sue: So the Doctor tries to leg it?
+Sue: So the Doctor legs it?
 I’m not sure how I feel about that.
-That’s the sort of thing Hartnell would have done.
+That’s the sort of thing William Hartnell would have done.

-But he fails.
-The TARDIS doesn’t dematerialise and the Doctor is forced to evacuate its smoking interior.
+But the TARDIS won’t dematerialise and the Doctor is forced to evacuate its smoke-filled interior.

 Sue: Does the Doctor dress like this all the time?
 It’s not very practical, is it?
-It’d be OK if you were going to spend an evening in a casino, but not much else.
+It’d be fine if he was going to a casino, but not much else.

-Back at the Seeley’s cottage, Meg, Sam’s wife, is searching through one of her husband’s trunks.
+Back at the cottage, Sam’s wife, Meg, is rummaging through her husband’s belongings.

-When Sam Seeley admits to UNIT that he has been hiding an Auton sphere in a trunk back at his house.
-The Doctor, Liz and the Brigadier set off to retrieve it.
+Sam admits that he’s been hiding an Auton sphere in his cottage, and the Doctor sets off to retrieve it.

-Sue: Did it just kill a dog off-screen?
-I am not happy about that to put it mildly.
+Sue: Did that Auton just kill a dog?
+I’m not very happy about that!

 When Meg Seeley discovers an Auton ransacking their cottage, she immediately reaches for her shotgun.